santoclemenzi/base44-prompts/carbro/readme.md

 # CarBro

-Got a decent MVP after 32 (out of my monthly 35) prompts, for a complete list of prompts see below.
+Got a decent MVP after 32 (out of my monthly free 35) prompts, for a complete list of prompts see below.
 App published and usable [here](https://app--car-bro-59debb07.base44.app).

 ## List of prompts